DE

 What are high-performance ceramic materials?

 High-performance ceramic materials are made from a mixture of synthetic powders.
 The sum of their individual properties results in a material that significantly enhances the respective application.
+These materials are essential for applications that require exceptional strength, durability and performance.

 What are the properties of high-performance ceramic materials?